This post has been modified to reflect new information since its original publication.

 To get the most out of your online reputation at this early stage, it’s best to focus on the following items:

-- Google My Business—One of the first things people will see in a google search for your type of business is your Google My Business (GMB) listing.
+- Google Business Profile—One of the first things people will see in a google search for your type of business is your Google Business Profile (formerly Google My Business) listing.
 Make sure you fill out all the fields in your profile, as doing so will make you look more professional.
-It’s also important to make sure your GMB contact information (name, address, and phone number) matches what you have listed on your other online properties.
-For more information about how to look your best on GMB, see 11 ways to boost your online reputation with Google My Business.
+It’s also important to make sure your GBP contact information (name, address, and phone number) matches what you have listed on your other online properties.
+For more information about how to look your best on GBP, see 11 ways to boost your online reputation with Google Business Profile.

 - Your website—Make sure your website is fast-loading, up to date, easy to navigate, and contains all the information a potential customer might want to know.
 This includes customer reviews and testimonials, detailed descriptions of your offerings, and an easy way to reach you.

 - Social media—These days, being active on social media is not optional.
 Having zero social media presence makes your company look outdated and unengaged with consumers.
 Therefore, you need to ensure that you are posting (and responding appropriately) to your social channels on a regular basis to garner sufficient social proof of your credibility.

 - Featured Snippets—A good way to be more visible online is to get your content into one of Google’s Featured Snippets, which appears at the top of the results page.

 - Blog posts—Often, your blog articles and guest posts are what individuals see first when they are just researching their buying options.
 To draw in the reader, make sure your articles are well written, answer the user’s questions, and present you as an authority in your space.

 - Ads—Make sure your ads are not spammy in any way.
 Turn off any autoplaying media, and don’t use click-bait headlines.